Add Intelligence to Elastic’s SIEM with Exabeam

 Figure 5: A user timeline showing various Salesforce and Office365 activities

 All the events from cloud applications are automatically enriched with out-of-the-box behavior models and context, and are shown in timelines along with other activities.
 In addition, Cloud Connectors automatically adapt to any API changes, so you can rest assured that the connector is always operating as intended.

 Achieve faster response times

-In contrast to third-party integration for SOAR solutions — Exabeam Incident Responder is natively integrated with Exabeam Advanced Analytics to ensure analysts have full visibility of the attack.
-Seeing the whole picture is crucial for proper incident response because the ability to detect an attack is a prerequisite to its resolution; automated or otherwise.
-Tight integration between Exabeam’s behavior analytics and SOAR capabilities ensure that attacks aren’t overlooked.
-No matter how complex or sprawling their nature; and that automated response can be effective.
+In contrast to third-party integration for SOAR solutions — Exabeam Incident Responder is natively integrated with Exabeam Advanced Analytics.
+You can’t respond to attacks you don’t see.
+The direct integration with Advanced Analytics ensures analysts have full visibility of the attack, no matter how complex or sprawling their nature, and that the automated response can be effective.

 Each business environment is different.
 Contact us to see how you can add intelligence to your Elastic SIEM deployment with Exabeam.
 Visit Exabeam.com to request a demo.